Legana/AMP_prediction_in_genomes/01_amp_proportion.md

 probability thresholds for four different proportion of AMPs in a genome.

+## 3.2 Traditional precision-recall curve

-Plot using a traditional precision vs recall curve.
-This is useful in the sense that it very clearly shows the tradeoff between the two.
+Using a traditional precision-recall curve is useful in the sense that it very clearly shows the tradeoff between the two.
 A useful way to think of Precision is that it defines the “Purity” of our predicted set of AMPs whereas the Sensitivity or Recall defines the “Completeness” of the predicted AMP set.
 We want to choose the p\_threshold so that there is a balance or Purity and Completeness.
 When
 ![\\alpha](https://latex.codecogs.com/png.latex?%5Calpha "\\alpha") is
 high this is easy to do, but when it is low it becomes a very difficult tradeoff.

+### 3.2.1 Plot

 ![](01_amp_proportion_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

 **Figure 1.3:** A traditional precision-recall curve depicting various alpha values that represent different proportions of AMPs in a genome

-## Comparing the theoretical 0.01 alpha value with the averaged 0.01 AMP proportion from a real test set
+## 3.3 Comparing the theoretical 0.01 alpha value with the averaged 0.01 AMP proportion from a real test set

 Extract 1% alpha value

 ``` r
 pr_data_alpha1_long <- pr_data_long %>% filter(alpha == 0.01)
 ```

+### 3.3.1 Plot

 The precision recall curves plot for
 ![\\alpha](https://latex.codecogs.com/png.latex?%5Calpha "\\alpha") =